-Generally, Aloe is a low maintenance plant.
-It prefers growing in warm and dry climates with well-drained soil types in direct sunlight or shade.
+Generally, Aloe is a low-maintenance plant.
+It prefers growing in warm, dry climates with well-drained soil types in direct sunlight or shade.
 Most aren’t suited for cold environments.

 Aloe In Gardening

-If you’re planting aloe in your home, keep it inside with bright light and minimal water.
-If grown inside, the frigid winter weather won’t affect its growth.
+If you care for Aloe in your home, keep it in a bright-light location with minimal water.
+Indoors the frigid winter weather will not affect its growth.